AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 |image5|

+To attach more Spoke VPCs to this Transit GW Group, repeat Step 4 to Step 6.

 7. Remove a Spoke GW from a Transit GW Group
 --------------------------------------------

-This step removes the Aviatrix encrypted peering and transitive peering between the Spoke GW and the Transit GW built in the previous step.
+This step detaches one Aviatrix Spoke VPC from a Transit GW Group.
 The Controller also instructs the Transit GW to stop advertising the Spoke VPC CIDR to VGW.

-Note the Spoke GW is not deleted and you can go to step 6 to join the Transit GW group again.
+Note the Spoke GW is not deleted and you can go to step 6 to attach the Transit GW group again.

 To delete a Spoke GW, go to Gateway on the main navigation tab, select the gateway and click Delete.